abhijeetghubade/Emotion_recognition_CNN/README.md

 Although this model performs rather well, to improve its log loss we need to train our model by adding more images.

 ### Trying to Make it easy to use
-I am personally trying mount this code on a website, using a lightweight WEGB (Web Server Gateway Interface) web application framework [`Flask`](https://www.palletsprojects.com/p/flask/)
+I am trying deploy this model on a website, using a lightweight WEGB (Web Server Gateway Interface) web application framework [`Flask`](https://www.palletsprojects.com/p/flask/)